srahul3/easy-consul-service-mesh-aws-ec2/README.md

 Easy step by step guide to setup the **Consul Service Mesh** on AWS EC2 instance(VM).
 For demo purpose we will also setup the folowing workload
 - `Consul API Gateway` Read more [here](https://developer.hashicorp.com/consul/docs/connect/gateways/api-gateway).
 - `API Service` A JSON API service, which makes upstream call to the `Payment` service and returns the JSON response.
 - `Payment Service`.
-A JSON API service which return JSON resonse.
+A JSON API service which return JSON response.

 ## Topology